William Contreras Player Props: Brewers vs. Red Sox

-William Contreras -- 2-for-4 with a double in his most recent game -- will be in action for the Milwaukee Brewers versus the Boston Red Sox, with Garrett Whitlock on the hill, on April 22 at 7:10 PM ET.
+On Sunday, William Contreras (.314 batting average in his past 10 games, with three doubles, five walks and an RBI) and the Milwaukee Brewers play the Boston Red Sox, whose starting pitcher will be Brayan Bello.
+First pitch is at 2:10 PM ET.

-He strung together two hits (going 2-for-4 with a double) in his most recent appearance against the Red Sox.
+In his most recent game he had a one-hit performance (1-for-4) against the Red Sox.

 William Contreras Game Info & Props vs. the Red Sox